-Robert E. Denton, Jr. holds the W. Thomas Rice Chair in the Pamplin College of Business and is professor and director of the school of communication at Virginia Tech.
-Denton is the author, co-author, or editor of 32 books, several in multiple editions, on the presidency and political campaigns.
-His most recent volumes include The 2020 Presidential Campaign: A Communication Perspective and Political Campaign Communication: Principles and Practices, 9th Edition (with Judith Trent and Robert Friendenberg).
+Robert E. Denton, Jr. holds the W. Thomas Rice Chair in the Pamplin College of Business and is professor and director of the School of Communication at Virginia Tech.
+Denton is the author, coauthor, or editor of 30 books, several in multiple editions, on the presidency and political campaigns.
+His most recent volumes are The 2020 Presidential Campaign: A Communications Perspective and Political Campaign Communication: Principles and Practices, 9th Edition (coauthored with Judith Trent and Robert Friendenberg).

 1. Political Branding in a Digital Age: The Role of Design and Image-Based Messaging in the Strategies, Outcomes, and Consequences of the 2020 Post-Election Presidential Campaign, Lisa Burns and Courtney Marchese

 2. Argumentation in an era of Ascending Partisanship, Benjamin Voth

 3. Media Coverage and the Post-Election of 2020, Robert E. Denton, Jr.